-Huck o Hulyo: Iloilo’s annual ultimate frisbee invitational tournament, Huck o Hulyo, recently culminated last July 30 and 31, at the Savannah Football Field.
+Huck o Hulyo 2023: Iloilo’s annual ultimate frisbee invitational tournament recently culminated at the Savannah Football Field.
 The event is sanctioned by the Philippine Flying Disc Association and highlights teams from different regions in the country.
 Apart from the invitational tournament, a weekend market was assembled in the Camella community.

 Huck o Hulyo: Frisbee Invitational Tournament